robogeek/vue-file-tree/README.md

 Customizable draggable file-system-tree component for Vue.js.
 This component is meant to display files in the file system.
 It is a wrapper around [sl-vue-tree](https://www.npmjs.com/package/sl-vue-tree) and therefore quite a lot of the documentation for that Vue.js component applies to this one.

+For a blog post describing what is here, see: https://techsparx.com//nodejs/electron/file-browser-component.html

+For a demo application see:  https://github.com/robogeek/vue-file-tree-demo

 # Installation

 In `package.json` put this into the `package.json` of your Vue.js project.